Missing Gabby Petito: FL police enter home of fiance Brian Laundrie, whose location is unknown, lawyer says

 The FBI did not immediately respond to a request for comment, and Bertolino declined to answer follow-up questions.

-Officers eventually cleared protesters and media off the lawn, but they remained huddled outside, at times chanting things like, "We want answers," and "Dirty Laundrie."
+Officers eventually cleared protesters and media off the lawn, but protesters remained huddled outside, at times chanting, "We want answers," and "Dirty Laundrie."

 MISSING GABBY PETITO: EXPERT DEFENSE ATTORNEY 'WOULDN'T BE SURPRISED IF THERE'S AN ARREST' OF FIANCE